KyleKing/calcipy/TAG_SUMMARY.md

     line 153    NOTE: THE TOP LEVEL path_project MUST USE GLOB (NOT RGLOB!)

 dodo.py
+    line  21    TODO: cz_legacy - don't overwrite the __init__ file.
+Use copier instead
+    line  22    TODO: cz_legacy - no mkdocs.yml file.
+Fix this with copier?
-    line  52    TODO: Implement type checking with pytype, mypy, or other
+    line  48    TODO: Implement type checking with pytype, mypy, or other

-Found tagged comments for TODO (6),  FIXME (2),  PLANNED (3),  NOTE (1)
+Found tagged comments for TODO (8),  FIXME (2),  PLANNED (2),  NOTE (1)
 ```